Joseph-R/ambari/README.md

-ambari Cookbook
+Ambari Cookbook
 ===============

 This cookbook installs Ambari-server and Ambari-agent in order to provision a cluster with the HDP distribution using the Blueprint API.
+Currently supports Ambari 2.0

 Requirements
 ------------
 Supporting (or trying to support) the versions Ambari is supporting.

-- RHEL, CentOS, and Oracle Linux 5
 - RHEL, CentOS, and Oracle Linux 6
 - Suse 11
 - Ubuntu 12.04